secretstartups/handbook/support/workflows/ip-blocks.html.md

 ### Container Registry

-Numerous failed pushes or pulls to `registry.gitlab.com` can result in an IP block.
+Numerous failed pushes or pulls to `registry.gitlab.com` can result in an IP block, from the [docs](https://docs.gitlab.com/ee/user/gitlab_com/#git-and-container-registry-failed-authentication-ban):

+> GitLab.com responds with HTTP status code 403 for 1 hour, if 30 failed authentication requests were received in a 3-minute period from a single IP address.

 You can list all log results for hits on the container registry by searching for the provided IP address and setting a positive filter on `json.path` for `/jwt/auth`.